bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Lucas Ontivero: 00:51:47

 I know too, both of them have some very serious trade-offs.
-Say if it's one of them or if it's not, then I would like to investigate.
+Say if it's one of them.
+If it's not, then I would like to investigate.
-One is stat addresses, you were actually mentioning that in the paper and the other one is payment codes.
+One is stealth addresses, you were actually mentioning that in the paper, and the other one is payment codes.
 Is it one of it?

 Felix Maurer: 00:52:12